KuchikiNamthip/KuchikiNamthip.github.io/_projects/Epigenome_ChIP.md

 - Lastly, I would like to thank my Ph.D. advisor, [Assoc.
 Prof. Dr. Siwanon Jirawatnotai](https://scholar.google.ca/citations?user=5nSlAnIAAAAJ&hl=en).
 Without him, I would not have discovered the exciting world of cancer biology. 🌞🌞 From that point, I expanded my interest to the -omic fields for a deeper understanding. 🤩🤩

 ---
+#### README.please
+I am currently collaborating on ChIP-seq and RNA-seq analysis with my Ph.D. advisor and a very nice postdoc in our lab 🤓. \

+Accordingly, this portfolio might be paused for a while 🥹. \
+I will be back to update it as soon as possible after I have finished those exciting real-world analyses 🤩.

+---
 I'm very happy 🥰 that you are visiting my computational biology portfolio and would be even happier if you could provide suggestions or feedback 🤩.

 You can contact me through various online platforms [here 📬](https://kuchikinamthip.github.io/) or leave a comment below using GitHub account. 👇🏼